rjcossa/item-catalog/README.md

 #### Catalog Endpoint

 * Endpoint URI: http://localhost:8000/catalog/JSON
-* Function: Display all of the categories and the latst items
+* Function: Display all of the categories and the latest items

 #### Item View Endpoint